holepunchto/pear-docs/readme.md

 ## Building blocks

-The Holepunch Ecosystem is constructed utilizing the following structural components.
+The following structural components form the backbone of the Pear Ecosystem.

 1. [hypercore.md](./building-blocks/hypercore.md): A distributed, secure append-only log for creating fast and scalable applications without a backend, as it is entirely peer-to-peer.
 2. [hyperbee.md](./building-blocks/hyperbee.md): An append-only B-tree running on a Hypercore that provides key-value store API, with methods for inserting and getting key/value pairs, atomic batch insertions, and creation of sorted iterators.